General Foundations of Number

 \(\ 5 + 3 + 10\)

-• a number line;
+• number lines;

-• a double open number line;
+• double open number lines;

-• a table of values;
+• tables of values;

-• number grid (e.g, hundred chart);
+• number grids (for example, hundred chart);

-• base ten material;
+• base ten materials;

-• a surface model to represent fractions;
+• area models to represent fractions;

-• a length model to represent fractions;
+• length models to represent fractions;

-• a model set to represent fractions;
+• set models to represent fractions;

-• a volume model to represent fractions;
+• volume models to represent fractions;

-• money to represent decimal numbers.
+• play money and base ten materials to represent decimal numbers.

 Teaching Problem Solving

-To help students fully understand the concepts and processes of the Numbers strand, it's important to place them in problem-solving situations right from the start of a learning unit.
+To help students fully understand the concepts and processes of the Number strand, it's important to place them in problem-solving situations right from the start of a learning unit.
 When they work as a team to solve an engaging, non-routine problem, students become adept at formulating a hypothesis and a mathematical argument.
 They also learn to take risks, persevere and have confidence in their problem-solving abilities.
 This is where learning mathematics really comes into its own.